RocketMan/zookeeper/INSTALLATION.md

 1. Optimise the database for full-text searching (optional)

+   **IMPORTANT:** If you omit this step, some Zookeeper Online functions, such as artist autocomplete in the playlist editor, may not function as expected.

    Zookeeper Online uses several full-text indices.
 By default, MySQL only indexes words which are 4 characters or longer, and in addition, excludes a number of useful 'stop' words.